basavyr/163Lu-New-TSD4-Formalism/Code/CPP/5params/double_shift/description.md

 ***The quality of the excited spectrum must not be affected by the `class-A`+`double-shift` (combined) approaches.***

 After the newly determined class-A MOIs are found, the straightforward implementation of the fit can be performed.

+## Results of the double-$\epsilon$-shift fitting procedure ✅

+The C++ implementation ran successfully on the ELK virtual machine 💻 (details about the environment can be seen [here](https://www.notion.so/robertphd/Virtual-Machine-35554fa329aa4e8489cdadd640a1ea55))

+> ℹ️  Improvement on the `rms` value was achieved, with `Class-A` moments of inertia 🌟